 Operating as a Low-Barrier Shelter

 Most shelters in Springfield have barriers in place for who can stay there: only men, only women, only youth, only children.
-This shelter would provide a safe space for LGBTQIA+ individuals to don’t comfortably fall into those categories, couples/people supporting each other, and individuals with dogs.
+This shelter would provide a safe space for anyone, including guests who are gender non-conforming, couples and those with dogs.
 Often times guests are fighting the cold all day that all they want to do is get a good night’s sleep.